DoubtfulTurnip/CTF-Toolkit/README.md

 ```
 apphelp
 ```
-Note: The docker containers have not yet been implemented (next on the list to do) but option 12 lists all the available tools and the commands to start them
+Note: The docker containers have not yet been implemented (next on the to do list) but option 12 lists all the available tools and the commands to start them

 ## Tools included ##